viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 TODO

 Connected precise 2.5 V voltage reference to A0.

-The mean digitized value was 2.496 V.
+Without averaging, the mean value over 10,000 samples was 2.492 V.

 Beware of the precision of the resistors in the Cora Z7 voltage dividers.